bachnguyen/git-flight-rules/README.md

 (my-branch)$ git rebase -i master
 ```

 If you aren't working against another branch you'll have to rebase relative to your `HEAD`.
-If you want to squish the last 2 commits, for example, you'll have to rebase against `HEAD~2`.
+If you want to squash the last 2 commits, for example, you'll have to rebase against `HEAD~2`.
 For the last 3, `HEAD~3`, etc.

 ```
 (master)$ git rebase -i HEAD~2